HL7/davinci-ecdx/input/pagecontent/signatures.md

      - Note that the complete JWS is in the form *Header.Payload.Signature* with period ('.') characters between the base64_url encoded parts.
 This `Signature.data` value must be base64 encoded *again* as indicated above.
 Otherwise it will fail validation since the base64Binary regex: (\s*([0-9a-zA-Z\+\=]){4}\s*)+ does not include the period ('.') character.
    - **SHOULD** support [JWS JSON Serialization] format to represent multiple signatures with all parameter values identical except `"x5c"`.
      - The signer may have more than one certificate (for example, the signer participates in more than one trust community)
-   - **SHALL** use [X.509 certificates] to verify the identity of the entity signing the Bundle
+   - **SHALL** use [X.509 certificates] to verify the identity of the entity signing the Bundle or QuestionnaireResponse
     1. The KeyUsage should include 'DigitalSignature'
     2. The Issuer should be a trusted CA for the Consumer
     3. The Subject (or Subject Alternative Name (SAN)) should match the data Source
     4. The Validity Dates should be appropriate/long enough as determined by the business partners.
    - **SHALL** use the IETF JSON Canonicalization Scheme (JCS) (see [RFC 8785]) to generate the canonical form of the resource.
 JCS is a well-documented and standardized canonicalization algorithm, with multiple open-source implementations across several programming languages.
-     - The `Bundle.id`, `Bundle.metadata` and `Bundle.signature` elements on the root Bundle resource **SHALL** be removed before canonicalization.
+     - The `id`, `meta` and `signature` elements on the root Bundle resource **SHALL** be removed before canonicalization.
 In other words, everything in a Bundle is signed *except* for these elements.
+     - For signatures representing the entire QuestionnaireResponse, the `id`, `meta` and the signature extension on the root QuestionnaireResponse resource **SHALL** be removed before canonicalization.
+In other words, everything in a QuestionnaireResponse is signed *except* for these elements.
+     - For signatures representing an item in the QuestionnaireResponse, the `id`, and the signature extension on the item resource **SHALL** be removed before canonicalization.
+In other words, everything in the `QuestionnaireResponse.item` is signed *except* for these elements.
     <!--     1.
 The canonicalization algorithms defined in the FHIR specification *do not work* for the enveloped signatures that are being used in this guide.  -->

 ##### Sender/Signer Steps